weewx/weewx/docs_src/quickstarts/pip.md

     ```{ .shell .copy }
     # For systems that use systemd, e.g., Debian, Redhat, SUSE, run the
     # provided script.
-This will install the systemd service file, configure
+This will install the systemd service file, and set
-    # logging, and set permissions for USB/serial communication.
+    # permissions for USB/serial communication.
     sudo sh ~/weewx-data/scripts/setup-daemon.systemd
-    # Use systemd to start WeeWX
+    # Start WeeWX
     sudo systemctl start weewx
     ```